 - Ask you and your family about your medical history

 - Ask you questions about your eating habits and

 - Order tests such as labs (blood tests), urinalysis (to see if you are drinking the right amount of fluids), EKG (a test which looks at the activity of your heart if your heart rate is low), and/or bone density test (DXA scan), if needed

-Mental Health Evaluation by a counselor experienced in eating disorder treatment.
+Mental Health Evaluation by a psychologist or social worker experienced in eating disorder treatment.

 - How you feel about the way your body looks